Stop Trying. Start Training.

 Tomorrow, I shall trim the sheets and bind them by my prayer-filled hands.

 Thank you, Jesus.
 You really wanted this gift to be given to Master Luiz, ONJJ and the BJJ community.
-Please prepare the hearts of those who receive it for ONJJ , Pedro and Master Perez.
+Please prepare the hearts of those who receive it for ONJJ , Pedro and Master Luiz Palhares.
 Thank you for staying on my back and holding me close.
 I love, love, LOVE you.

 Prayer to Destroy Pride